People practise meditation to help their minds and bodies become calm and relaxed.

 People who have any type of mental illness should ask their doctor and a qualified meditation instructor first before they begin any meditation.
 This is because bringing attention to the present moment may worsen symptoms such as:

 - speedy mind (mania) and delusions (psychosis)

 When you practice meditation you may see more clearly any anxiety, depressed feelings, or negative thoughts that you have.
 This can make you feel frightened, sad or disorientated.

 It is important to tell your meditation instructor or contact your doctor if you feel anxious after meditating.

 How much a meditation teacher charges will depend on the type of meditation that they practice and the qualifications they have.

 The costs vary from place to place within the UK.
-For example, sessions may be more expensive in the bigger cities.
+Sessions may be more expensive in the bigger cities.
 Group sessions are sometimes cheaper.
 For example, you can do a meditation and yoga class for between £4 and £12 an hour.

 Some meditation centres offer free practice sessions and private discussion with qualified meditation instructors.
 But, some charge anything between £10 and £60 an hour.

 Some cancer clinics and hospitals in the UK offer this therapy free of charge.
 Ask your nurse or doctor if it is available where you have your treatment.
 If it isn’t, they may be able to tell you about a voluntary organisation that does, or does so at a low cost.